samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 !!! note "Unaligned Creatures"

-    Most creatures that lack the capacity for rational thought don’t have alignments; they are unaligned.
-[Sharks](/monsters/4775838-reef-shark) are savage predators, for example, but they aren’t evil; they are unaligned.
+    Most creatures that lack the capacity for rational thought don't have alignments; they are unaligned.
+[Sharks](/monsters/4775838-reef-shark) are savage predators, for example, but they aren't evil; they are unaligned.

 #### Alignment and Personality

-Alignment can shape a character’s personality, goals, and core beliefs.
-Looking at the two elements of an alignment, you can use the lists below to inspire details of your character’s personality.
+Alignment can shape a character's personality, goals, and core beliefs.
+Looking at the two elements of an alignment, you can use the lists below to inspire details of your character's personality.

 ##### Personality Traits by Alignment